 Chronic cases may cause:

 How does a person get colitis?

 Different types of colitis have different causes:

 - Infectious colitis is caused by a viral, parasitic or bacterial infection.
 Salmonella and E. coli are common causes.
 Most people get it from eating or drinking contaminated food or water.
 It’s usually temporary, but some people may need antibiotics to treat certain infections.

 - Pseudomembranous colitis.
-This type of colitis is caused by a specific bacterium known as C. diff (clostridioides difficile).
+This type of colitis is usually caused by a specific bacterium known as C. diff (clostridioides difficile).
 Ironically, people often get pseudomembranous colitis after taking antibiotics.
 The bacterium C. diff commonly already lives in your intestines, but certain antibiotics kill off other bacteria that help to keep it in check, causing C. diff to overgrow.

 - Allergic colitis.
 Allergic colitis affects breastfeeding babies.
 It’s caused by food intolerances, often to dairy milk (lactose intolerance) or soy milk (soy allergy).
 Proteins that breastfeeding people eat reach their babies through their breastmilk.